swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/Reference Syntax/API Reference Syntax/Metadata.md

 }
 ```

-Use the `Metadata` directive with the ``TitleHeading`` directive to configure the text of a page-title heading (also known as an eyebrow or kick).
+Use the `Metadata` directive with the ``TitleHeading`` directive to configure the text of a page's title heading.

 ```
 # ``SlothCreator``